Oak Furnitureland

 Oak Furnitureland is a British furniture retailer specialising in fully assembled hardwood cabinet and dining furniture, and sofa ranges.
-The company has stores across the UK, with its headquarters located in Swindon in Wiltshire, England.
+The company has stores across the UK, with its headquarters in Swindon in Wiltshire, England.

 History

 Oak Furnitureland was launched through its website on Boxing Day, 2006.
 The company started in 2003 by selling on eBay.
-It opened a pop-up shop on an airfield in the Cotswolds.
-Its first store on a retail park was in Chippenham.
-The company reported a turnover of £85m and a profit of £9.2m in the year to September 30, 2012.
+Subsequently, it opened a pop-up shop on Cotswold Airport.
+Its first store on a retail park was in Chippenham, Wiltshire.
+The company reported a turnover of £85m and a profit of £9.2m in the year to 30 September 2012.

 In late 2012, the business moved its national distribution centre to a 302,000 sq ft building in South Marston near Swindon, Wiltshire.